MelissaData/EmailObject-Dotnet/README.md

 ## Contact Us

 For free technical support, please call us at 800-MELISSA ext.
 4 (800-635-4772 ext.
-4) or email us at tech@MelissaData.com.
+4) or email us at tech@melissa.com.

-To purchase this product, contact Melissa Data sales department at 800-MELISSA ext.
+To purchase this product, contact the Melissa sales department at 800-MELISSA ext.
 3 (800-635-4772 ext.
 3).